Skip to main content

 When to Use It

-• Spotting companies investing in marketing.
-An increase in posting cadence combined with rising engagement tells you a company has likely hired a marketing team or engaged an agency.
-If you sell marketing tools, analytics platforms, or content services, this is a direct indicator of buyer intent.
+An increase in posting cadence combined with rising engagement tells you a company has probably hired a marketing team or brought in an agency.
+If you sell marketing tools, analytics platforms, or content services, that’s a direct indicator of buyer intent.
+For existing customers, the opposite pattern matters too: declining page engagement can be an early churn signal.
+A customer that stops investing in their online presence may be cutting budgets more broadly.
+You can also use this signal to compare engagement across companies in the same industry and identify who’s gaining mindshare.

 cURL Example